StrawChannel95/apocalyptic-wonderland.github.io/README.md

 This is it: the full story.
 Of course, I had like 14 different modding attempts that all failed, but we don't remember those.

-> [!Important]
+# What is Wabbajack?

+>[!Important]
 >
->**From here, you cannot skip any segments; if I see you asking about something addressed in this README, well, let's not talk about that.**
+>From here, you cannot skip any segments; they're all in chronological order.

-# What is Wabbajack?

-Wabbajack is an automated modlist installer that works by scanning the [META files](https://wiki.wabbajack.org/modlist_author_documentation/Meta%20Files.html) of MO2 Downloads so that it can download the mods on the user's device without redistributing any assets of said mods.
+Wabbajack is an automated mod list installer that works by scanning the [META files](https://wiki.wabbajack.org/modlist_author_documentation/Meta%20Files.html) of MO2 Downloads so that it can download the mods on the user's device without redistributing any assets of said mods.
 This is needed because in the world of Bethesda modding, no clear permissions have been set for mods, each mod can have radically different permissions.
 That's why things like modpacks, or modlists, as we call them, didn't come until later down the line.

 # Old Old World Features